← Back to Main Documentation Architecture Index

 • Enable new features through routing changes only

 Why Not Direct Routing: Physical QR codes are permanent infrastructure.
-The Director layer provides infinite flexibility to evolve services, add features, and adapt user experiences without the cost and complexity of replacing millions of physical identifiers.
+The Gateway layer provides infinite flexibility to evolve services, add features, and adapt user experiences without the cost and complexity of replacing millions of physical identifiers.

-Director Verification Strategy
+Gateway Verification Strategy

-The Director implements a hybrid verification approach using cached manufacturer public keys for class verification at the edge, reducing backend load by ~70% while maintaining security through API-based instance verification.
+The Gateway implements a hybrid verification approach using cached manufacturer public keys for class verification at the edge, reducing backend load by ~70% while maintaining security through API-based instance verification.
 For detailed implementation, see s.plings.io Implementation Guide.

-Backend Layer - Core Services (Vercel)
+Backend Layer - Plings-API (Vercel Serverless)

 Responsibilities: